YinnyF/bank_tech_test/README.md

 * Working with the `Statement` class, I test drove the creation of the `print` method into the format required.

+* Working with the `Transactions` class, I test drove the attributes that are required by the other classes.
+Using the `timecop` gem, I was able to test that the date is stored when a transaction is created.

 - Edge Cases: Input negative number for deposit.
 Input negative number for withdrawal.
 Depositing/withdrawing pennies.